 The traction control system prevents the drive wheels from spinning when the car is accelerating.
+The system always includes ABS

 Description and operation of the traction control system during acceleration (TCS)

 TCS reduces engine power to help prevent the drive wheels of front-wheel drive vehicles losing traction during acceleration.
 The system works in the entire speed range in conjunction with ABS.
 If a malfunction should occur in the ABS, the TCS will also be out of action.